p-raj/v3-app/README.md

 ##
 ###Solution
-- React-Native along with [react-native-web](https://github.com/necolas/react-native-web) was the obvious and best (at the time we began) way to go with to solve the problem of write once use everywhere.
+- At the time we began this project (December of 2016), react-native along with [react-native-web](https://github.com/necolas/react-native-web) was the obvious and best way to go with to solve the problem of write once use everywhere.
 - Implementation of  [Jasonette](https://docs.jasonette.com/) is what we were inspired from and mostly followed to solve the problem of rendering at runtime.

 ##